-57. Streetscape and Public Accessway Landscaping
+53. Streetscape and Public Accessway Landscaping

-Prior to the implementation of planting, as part of the engineering approval, the Consent Holder must submit detailed streetscape landscaping plans for all public roads and public accessways to the Council for certification.
-In particular, the plans and supporting planting methodology must:
+The Consent Holder must submit a detailed streetscape landscaping plans for all public roads and public accessways to the Council.
+In particular, the plans must:

-- (a) Be prepared by a suitably qualified landscape architect; - (b) Be in general accordance with the relevant landscape plans referenced in Condition 1; - (c) Show all planting including details of intended species, location, plant sizes at time of planting and likely heights on maturity, tree pit specifications, the overall material palette, location of street lights and other service access points; - (d) Ensure that selected species can maintain appropriate separation distances from paths, roads, street lights and vehicle crossings in general accordance with the AT Code of Practice; - (e) Include hard landscaping details for accessways; - (f) Include planting methodology; - (g) Include all lighting details within the proposed streets and accessways; - (h) Comply with the Auckland Code of Practice for Land Development and Subdivision: Chapter 7: Landscaping; and - (i) Phormium tenax must be replaced in the planting schedule for the proposed public accessway batters by more suitable alternative species to better address maintenance of batter areas.
+- (a) Be prepared by a suitably qualified landscape architect; - (b) Be in general accordance with the relevant landscape plans referenced in Condition 1; - (c) Show all planting including details of intended species, location, plant sizes at time of planting and likely heights on maturity, tree pit specifications, the overall material palette, location of street lights and other service access points; - (d) Ensure that selected species can maintain appropriate separation distances from paths, roads, street lights and vehicle crossings in general accordance with the AT Code of Practice; - (e) Include hard landscaping details for accessways; - (f) Include planting methodology; - (g) Include all lighting details within the proposed streets and accessways; and - (h) Comply with the Auckland Code of Practice for Land Development and Subdivision: Chapter 7: Landscaping.

-58. Implementation of Public Roads and Public Accessway Landscape Works
+54. Implementation of Public Roads and Public Accessway Landscape Works

-Prior to issue of section 224(c) certification, all landscaping for public roads and accessways must be implemented in general accordance with the approved streetscape plans and in general accordance with the

-Auckland Code of Practice for Land Development and Subdivision Chapter 7: Landscaping, and in particular:
+Prior to issue of section 224(c) certification, all landscaping for public roads and accessways must be implemented in general accordance with the approved streetscape plans and in general accordance with the Auckland Code of Practice for Land Development and Subdivision Chapter 7: Landscaping.